-Applications must be submitted online via the link provided below, no later than Friday, April 19, 2024, at 12:00 noon PST.
-Decisions will be made by May 12, 2024.
+Applications must be submitted online via the link provided below, no later than Tuesday, April 1, 2025, at 12:00 noon PST.
+Decisions will be made by Thursday, May 1, 2025 at the latest.

 Applicants may meet with Chesa Boudin, the executive director of the Criminal Law & Justice Center before the application deadline to discuss their fellowship proposal.
+Applicants are also encouraged to reach out to current fellows to schedule times to discuss the application and fellowship process.
 Judicial chambers, political campaigns, and private public interest law firms are not qualifying hosts.

 Application Instructions

-3) Should a Fellow not pass the first available Bar Exam, they must notify their host and the Criminal Law & Justice Center promptly to develop a plan for continuing their fellowship while arranging sit for the next available Bar Exam.
+- Should a Fellow not pass the first available Bar Exam, they must notify their host and the Criminal Law & Justice Center promptly to develop a plan for continuing their fellowship while arranging to sit for the next available Bar Exam.

-5) To be eligible, projects must be law‐related and attorney‐supervised.
-Projects must also require a JD or draw heavily on law school training; appropriate projects might include legal advocacy, trial practice, direct legal services, or community legal education and organizing, or government service.
+- To be eligible, projects must be law‐related and attorney‐supervised.
+Projects must also require a JD or draw heavily on law school training.
+We have a preference for project-based proposals that address specific legal needs or initiatives rather than general staff attorney positions, though we will consider all applications.
+Appropriate projects might include legal advocacy, trial practice, direct legal services, community legal education and organizing, or government service.

 Selection Criteria